XiPrivateServers/Servers/servers/99_custom/nocturnal_souls.md

 ![Shinryu](https://nocturnalsouls.net/images/shinryu.png?width=45pc&classes=shadow,border)

-The Nocturnal Souls server focuses on helping increase the speed of solo and small group gameplay while keeping it fun and exciting.
-We focus on allowing you to easily move about the world, explore, and find adventures.
+The Nocturnal Souls server aims to increase the speed of solo and small group gameplay while keeping it fun and exciting.
+We allow you to easily move about the world, explore, and find adventures.
 Unlike retail or the "old days", you'll be keeping your weapon skills going and constantly casting spells, **not** sitting around waiting for the next auto attack swing or sitting on the sidelines waiting for your MP to tick.
 You'll also be hitting those big numbers--because what hero _doesn't_ like big crits? :grin:

-Speed and progression are meant to follow more along the speed of the nation and expansion missions rather than sitting in a zone mindlessly murdering small woodland creatures for hours on end to gain levels.
-Adventurers should feel comfortable pushing the limit against very tough and incredibly tough mobs.
-The boring grind is _mostly_ gone allowing you to log in, chat with friends, save the day, and craft up a tasty mithakabob at our relaxing hangout.
+Speed and progression follow more along the speed of the nation and expansion missions rather than sitting in a zone mindlessly murdering small woodland creatures for hours on end to gain levels.
+Adventurers should feel empowered to push the limit against very tough and incredibly tough mobs.
+The grind is _mostly_ gone allowing you to log in, chat with friends, save the day, and craft up a tasty mithakabob at our relaxing hangout.

 ## Features and Content